Schools have a responsibility to make provision for pupils with special educational needs (SEN).

 These pathways describe how children whose needs may fall on the autistic spectrum should be identified and supported.

-Stages one, two and four of the pathways also apply to children with other developmental disorders.
+Stages 1, 2 and 4 of the pathways also apply to children with other developmental disorders.